 Persons with disabilities, who are unable to come to the LACDA's office will be granted an accommodation of conducting the interview at the person's home/by mail/hospital, upon verification that the accommodation requested meets the need presented by the disability.

 Requirements to Attend

-All adult family members may be required to attend the recertification interview and sign the
+The LACDA may conduct an oral, personal, or virtual annual reexamination interview.
+All adult family members may be required to attend the recertification interview.